Hello, I’m Said (like sci-eed).

 It feels like a gong smashing in my chest.

-One that has reverberated multiple times while making change in the world, and learning in order to do that I first have to make change in me.
+One that has reverberated multiple times while attempting to make positive change in the world, and learning in order to do that I first have to make change in me.

 It’s taken deep soul searching to look within and ask genuinely what holds me back from the life I dream of…